-Genetic variation is a key driver of intraspecific variation and many studies have now demonstrated direct and indirect genetic effects on species interactions (8–10) and the composition of communities across multiple trophic levels (11–14). structure be affected by genetic variation through at least two different mechanisms.
+Genetic variation is a key driver of intraspecific variation and many studies have now demonstrated direct and indirect genetic effects on species interactions (8–10) and the composition of communities across multiple trophic levels (11–14).
+This prior work forms a clear expectation that intraspecific genetic variation is capable of scaling up to affect the structure of an ecological network.
+In particular, we expect that network structure will be affected by genetic variation through at least two different mechanisms.
 For a food web (network of trophic interactions), genetic variation in the quality of a basal resource may alter the (i) abundances or (ii) phenotypes of consumer species or both (16).
 These direct genetic effects on consumers may then have cascading effects on the strength of trophic interactions between consumers and their predators (16), resulting in distinct compositions of trophic interactions associated with different genotypes of the basal resource (Fig. 1).
 If such genetic specificity in the composition of trophic interactions occurs, then theory predicts that increasing genetic variation will result in more interactions per species (6, 17), and therefore greater food-web complexity (Fig. 2).
 Moreover, greater complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (1, 18).
+However, whether genetic variation is capable of scaling up to affect food-web complexity is currently unclear.

-In this study, we quantify the genetic specificity of trophic interactions and increasing genetic variation results in greater network complexity using a common garden experiment of a host plant (26 genotypes of coastal willow, Salix hookeriana) and its associated food web of insect galls and parasitoids (Fig. 1).
+In this study, we quantify the genetic specificity of trophic interactions and examine whether increasing genetic variation results in greater network complexity using a common garden experiment of a host plant (26 genotypes of coastal willow, Salix hookeriana) and its associated food web of insect galls and parasitoids (Fig. 1).
 We focused on this plant-insect food web for three reasons.
-First, we have demonstrated in previous work that S. hookeriana (hereafter, willow) displays variation in resistance to its community of galling herbivores (19).
+First, we have demonstrated in previous work that S. hookeriana (hereafter, willow) displays heritable variation in traits associated with leaf quality (36 traits, mean H2 = 0.72) and plant architecture (4 traits, mean H2 = 0.27), some of which are also associated with resistance to its community of galling herbivores (19).
 Second, the unique biology of galling insects makes them ideal for building quantitative food webs.
-In particular, galls provide a refuge for larva from attack by most generalist predatorsIn our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing larva, making it easy to identify and quantify the.
+In particular, galls provide a refuge for larva from attack by most generalist predators (20); therefore, galls and their natural enemies often form a distinct subset of the larger food web associated with host-plants.
+In our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing larva, making it easy to identify and quantify all of the trophic interactions within this food web.
 Third, the biology of galls is also ideal for identifying the mechanisms mediating trophic interactions.
 In particular, gall size is a key trait that affects the ability of parasitoids to successfully oviposit through the gall wall and into the larva within the gall (i.e. larger galls provide a refuge from parasitism, 21).
 Moreover, gall size is determined, in part, by the genotype of the plant (21), so we have a clear mechanism by which genetic variation can affect the strength of trophic interactions.
 Taken together, our study seeks to test theoretical predictions for how intraspecific genetic variation influences the structure of ecological networks.
 In doing so, our study takes a crucial step toward a more predictive understanding of how the gain or loss of genetic variation will affect the dynamics of ecological networks.

 Results and Discussion